[responsive_menu_pro]

 VAT should be applied to all consumption as a general consumption tax.
 As a result, exemptions must be rigorously limited and understood.

-VAT is charged on the following types of transactions:
+VAT applies to the following categories of transactions:

-• A taxable person’s intra-Community procurement of goods from another EU Member State.
+• Intra-Community acquisition of goods from another EU Member State by a taxable entity.

-• Reverse-charge supplies, from non-established companies to established or global fiscal represented companies.
+• Reverse-charge transactions, specifically from companies not established within the region to companies that are either established or under global fiscal representation.

-• Importation (i.e., the introduction into the EU of commodities that are not in free circulation in the EU), if it takes place in Belgium.
+• Importation processes, referring to the entrance of goods not in free circulation within the EU, provided it occurs in Belgium.

 Interested in Belgian VAT news?